carol.bakke@outsidethewire.org

 Dr. Meza Bakke’s research interests include military sexual trauma, intimate partner violence, best practice mental health modalities for service members, gun violence prevention, and preparing social work students to address gun violence.

-In her spare time, Dr. Meza Bakke enjoys spending time with her husband and two children, tending to their hobby farm, and serving her community and the veteran population.
-She is passionate about rescuing homeless cats and dogs, fishing in the lakes and strip pits of Southeast Kansas, and participating in trapping, hunting, and camping.
+In her spare time, Dr. Meza Bakke enjoys spending time with her two children, tending to their hobby farm, and serving her community and the veteran population.
+She enjoys fishing in the lakes and strip pits of Southeast Kansas, and participating in trapping, hunting, and camping.